AaltoSciComp/scicomp-docs/triton/tut/parallel-mpi.rst

  $ srun --nodes=1 --ntasks=2 --time=00:10:00 --mem=1G ./pi-mpi 1000000

+This worked because we had the correct modules already loaded.
-Using a slurm script setting the requirements becomes easier:
+Using a slurm script setting the requirements and loading the correct modules becomes easier:

 .. code-block:: slurm